emilianowachew/Final_Emilian/README.txt

 1.1 The Header Object contains the click of the Profile, Home, NewPost buttons

 1.2 The HomePage Object contains the URL(homepage), its navigation, assert for the URl, click of the LikeElement and a test if it is correctly liked.
+Also, click of the follow element and a test if it is correctly clicked.

 1.3 The LoginPage Object contains the URL(loginpage), assert for the URL, filling of username, password, rememberme button check, assert for it and SignIn button click.